ktomk/pipelines/README.md

   is available in the pipeline's container.
-  This feature is similar to [run Docker commands in Bitbucket Pipelines][BBPL-DCK] \[BBPL-DCK\] but w/o mounting the Docker CLI executable in the container (TODO: provide on option).
+  This feature is similar to [run Docker commands in Bitbucket Pipelines][BBPL-DCK] \[BBPL-DCK\] but w/o mounting the Docker CLI executable in the container.
   The pipelines inside pipeline feature serves pipelines itself well for integration testing on Travis.
 In combination with `--deploy mount` (the default), the original working-directory